dshynkev/ctf-writeups/2020/wectf/url_longener/README.md

 }
 const content = `;foo()//
 ```
 Why write it like this?
-Because the server-supplied response body also contains all of the payload,
+Because the server-supplied response body also contains all of the payload after
-all the remaining headers and all of the body will be caught into `content`, making the full response this:
+the remaining headers, so the `Set-Cookie` will be caught into `content`, making the full response this:
 ```
 [...]
 Refresh: 3; url=